clojure-emacs/clojure-ts-mode/README.md

 ```

 By default this is `nil`, so that anything within a `comment` expression is
-highlighted like regular clojure code.
+highlighted like regular Clojure code.

 > [!TIP]
 >